ypaulsussman/learning-log/next_up/posts_to_write.md

 1. PWA to shoot you a daily quote from _Other People's Lines_

-1. [ D&D 5e, VTM, Pathfinder ] Character Randomizer for a given campaign setting
+1. [ _D&D 5e, VTM, Pathfinder?
+Whatever you're wanting to play at the time_ ] character randomizer for a given campaign setting

 1. `${Add projects from "Next Steps" section of 'Revisiting' and 'Ideas' file; add their projects below}`